basp/sakura/README.md

 What we just did is create a new object with the characteristics of the `$actor` object but we can play with it without worrying about messing up the prototypical `$actor` itself.

-So with that new object (`#12`) we can try out the action qaueue.
+So with that new object (`#12`) we can try out the action queue.
 Remember, we need to queue *specs* and not actions so:

     ;#12:queue_action({$actions.foo, [], 1, "foo"});

 And you should see some output about starting and stopping fooing.
+You can queue up to around 25 actions which should be more than enough for gaming purposes.

+> The limit is arbitrary and can be increased if you want.

+If at any point in time you want to inspect the action queue of any object you can `qu*ueue` it.
+Let's say there's an `$actor` object in the room called `flurb` and we want to inspect it's queue:

+    qu flurb

+And we should see something like this:

+    Showing queue for #123:
+    You've got nothing to do.

+Now if we queue up some actions for the `flurb` thingy with object id (`#123`):

+    ;#123:queue_action($actions.foo, {}, 1, "foo");
+    ;#123:queue_action($actions.foo, {}, 1, "foo");
+    ;#123:queue_action($actions.foo, {}, 1, "foo");

+And then if we execute `qu` we get an overview of the object's action queue:

+    qu flurb
+    Showing queue for #123:
+    At the moment, you're fooing.
+        --> foo
+        --> (end of queue)

 If you queue a lot of actions they will *stack* as if it really was a queue.
 For now, and for development purposes you can pretty easily cancel a whole queue by calling the `stop` verb: